Simcookies/gitio/about.md

 permalink: /about/
 ---

-I am Song, a Student with a programming part-time job, Ruby on Rails Developer, Electronic Enthusiasts from China.
+I am Song, a Data Scientist, a Full-stack developer and an Electronic Enthusiasts from China.
+Living and working in Japan.
-Living in Japan, and studying at Saitama University.
 I always think I am a fresh man in the area of Computer Science, but I love programming and designing.
 I like the feelings of making some new things, without any other thoughts, just for fun, for truth, for freedom.
 <br><br>
-Feel free to contact me, I like disscussing with others, two will give me more than one.
+Feel free to contact me, I like discussing with others, two will give me more than one.

 {% include social_info.html %}